zarpafantasma/corpus_rythmos/I- Scientific_Papers/009-es_CO-Homeostasis.md

 **Coherence-scanner development.** Real-time coherence feedback could enable adaptive dosing, personalised to each individual’s dynamic $`C_{bio}(t)`$ trajectory.
 A portable “coherence scanner” would allow at-home monitoring, closed-loop adjustment of breathing/stimulation protocols, and large-scale data collection to refine normative ranges.

-**Clinical translation.** Populations with documented coherence loss—chronic pain, dysautonomia, metabolic syndrome, major depression—will be prioritised once safety and durability are proven in healthy volunteers.
+**Clinical translation.** Populations with documented coherence loss, chronic pain, dysautonomia, metabolic syndrome, major depression, will be prioritised once safety and durability are proven in healthy volunteers.
 In such cohorts, even modest increases in $`C_{bio}`$ might translate into meaningful improvements in fatigue, sleep and autonomic stability.

 **Mechanistic probes.** Parallel OMICs and functional-MRI sub-studies should map how changes in $`C_{bio}`$ correlate with immune timing, redox state and large-scale brain networks.
 This would help disentangle whether $`C_{bio}`$ primarily tracks autonomic tone, cortical network organisation, inflammatory status, or a composite of all three.